HydroModPy/HydroModPy/validation_cases/calibration/README.md

 - synthetic truth observations,
 - optionally one distinct truth simulation config for perturbed twins,
 - one or more calibration runs for standardized methods,
+- one case-level configuration figure summarizing parameters, observables, objective blocks, methods, noise and the observation layout,
-- a JSON benchmark summary with recovery metrics per method.
+- a JSON benchmark summary with recovery metrics per method,
+- per-method objective figures when iteration history is available.

+By default the benchmark runtime keeps a minimal retained footprint:

+- calibration summaries, histories, and per-method figures are kept;
+- heavy `results_simulations` and `results_stable` trees are pruned after the benchmark finishes;
+- use `--artifact-retention full` when the full forward-output tree must be kept for debugging.

 Method-level evaluation distinguishes: